 Osteoporosis is a disease characterized by thinning of bones and increased fragility – what we call a loss of bone mass or reduction in bone mineral density (BMD).
 This usually starts and continues silently for many years, and the first manifestation of this condition is usually a fracture often after an injury, event or trauma which may otherwise be considered quite trivial or unimpactful.
-Usual sites of such fractures are the hip, spine, wrist, and shoulder.
+The usual sites of such fractures are the hip, spine, wrist, and shoulder.

 Quick read – Tips to prevent weak bones

 Increasing age and menopause in women are the most established risk factors.
-Others include family or past personal history of fractures, physical inactivity and associated medical conditions like Diabetes, Smoking, inflammatory disorders of the bowel, arthritis, asthma, hormonal disorders, and some cancers.
-Long term intake of certain medicines can also increase the risk of bone loss like PPI-antacids, steroid medicines, hormones and anti-cancer drugs.
-Screening for Osteoporosis is most important in people having a combination of the risk factors below –
+Others include family or past personal history of fractures, physical inactivity and associated medical conditions like diabetes, smoking, inflammatory disorders of the bowel (IBD), arthritis, asthma, hormonal disorders, and some cancers.
+Long-term intake of certain medicines can also increase the risk of bone loss like PPI-antacids, steroid medicines, hormones and anti-cancer drugs.

-The only way to know that one has Osteoporosis is either by routine screening, or after a fracture occurs.
-The thin and fragile bones in Osteoporosis can lead to relatively minor injuries/trauma causing fractures.
-Most concerning are the Fractures of the Hip and Spine.
+The only way to know that one has osteoporosis is either by routine screening, or after a fracture occurs.
+The thin and fragile bones in osteoporosis can lead to relatively minor injuries/trauma causing fractures.
+Most concerning are the fractures of the hip and spine.
 Therefore screening and timely intervention is advised especially when the mentioned risk factors are present.

 For any query, additional information or to discuss any case, write to firstname.lastname@example.org, and be assured of a response soon.

 Screening for Osteoporosis – Making an Informed Choice of DXA or Calcaneal QUS: ARC Journal of Orthopedics,